 Within this theory, Bronfenbrenner (1979) devised classifications for various levels and degrees of intervening influence on a person's development, with these systems referred to as a "system of layers, with each layer located inside the other, similar to that of Russian nesting dolls" (Bronfenbrenner, 1979, p.
 22).
-Bronfenbrenner's perspective reinforced the critical and pervasive role that the Microsystem [the immediate environment of the individual including everyone that they interact with on a regular basis]; the Mesosystem [the interaction between members/components of the microsystem]; the Exosystem [the broader environment that directly affects the immediate environment of the individual]; the Macrosystem [the overarching system that consists of culture, laws, economy, politics]; and the Chronosystem [how certain variable affect the individual over time, including life events and changes in socioeconomic status] had on influencing an individual's behaviour.
-(Refer to Figure 6.2).
+Bronfenbrenner's perspective reinforced the critical and pervasive role that the Microsystem {the immediate environment of the individual including everyone that they interact with on a regular basis.}; the Mesosystem {the interaction between members/components of the microsystem}; the Exosystem {the broader environment that directly affects the immediate environment of the individual}; the Macrosystem{the overarching system that consists of culture, laws, economy, politics, etc}; and the Chronosystem {how certain variable affect the individual over time, including life events and changes in socioeconomic status} had on influencing an individual's behaviour (as shown in Figure 6.2).